root-tanishq/meow_spammer/README.md

 # meow_spammer

-mewo spammer is a simple python script for spamming word/line on online chatting websites
+meow spammer is a simple python script for spamming word/line on online chatting websites

 ## Run meow_spammer